 Lab Proced/Dent Hyg

+Prerequisite: Admission into the Dental Hygiene Program.
 This course is a comprehensive study of the science of dental materials and their application in dental hygiene.
+Course Level Fee 3 (3 credits, 2 Lecture, 2 Lab/Lab-Discussion)